Final report for ONC17-025

 Weed management represents a major barrier to sustainable production of both field and vegetable crops in the NC region.
 Conventional growers face increasing pressures to reduce herbicide use and address herbicide resistance.
 Organic farmers often rely on expensive hand-weeding that reduces profitability.
 Advances in material science and engineering have resulted in new tools and techniques for physical weed control (PWC) that can help address these constraints and simultaneously improve profitability and environmental health in the NC region.
 These tools have begun to hit the market, but growers need guidance on which tools to purchase and how best to integrate them into their cropping systems.
 The primary goal of this proposal was to foster partnerships between growers and researchers in the North Central (NC) region to improve understanding and adoption of efficient, low cost PWC tools.
 To achieve this goal our project objectives included: 1) broadening understanding of new PWC tools and techniques through conference participation, farm-tours, and on-farm testing; 2) sharing existing knowledge of state of the art PWC equipment and techniques through a one-day workshop; and 3) developing videos and factsheets to summarize and disseminate innovations to a broad grower audience.
 A team of farmers and university researchers travelled together to Switzerland in April 2017 to document innovations in PWC from both farmers and manufacturers.
-During the 2017 growing season, tools and techniques from Europe were tested on-farm, and demonstrated at the full day “Midwest Mechanical Weed Control Field Day”.
-Video footage from these activities is being compiled and will soon be available in three 20 minute videos focusing on in-row mechanical cultivation with finger weeders, torsion weeders and flextine cultivators.
+During the 2017 growing season, tools and techniques from Europe were tested on-farm, and demonstrated at the full day "Midwest Mechanical Weed Control Field Day".
+Video footage from these activities was compiled to produce three 20 minute videos focusing on in-row mechanical cultivation with finger weeders, torsion weeders and flextine cultivators.
 Our work has identified and demonstrated best practices for these tools and has provided North Central farmers with important tools and techniques for improving the efficiency of their weed management.
+The farm-industry-research network developed through this project has gained strength and additional funding through various sources to continue building on the work initiated with this project.
 We anticipate that adoption of these innovations will improve profitability and quality of life for many growers in the region.

 Our project objectives included: 1) broadening understanding of new PWC tools and techniques through conference participation, farm-tours, and on-farm testing; 2) sharing existing knowledge of state of the art PWC equipment and techniques through a one-day workshop; and 3) developing videos and factsheets to summarize and disseminate innovations to a broad grower audience.

 Objective 2.
 Knowledge sharing.
-New tools and techniques were shared with a NC grower audience through a 1-day “Midwest Mechanical Weed Control Field Day” held at the MSU Horticulture farm in Holt, MI in September 2017. (see outreach section)
+New tools and techniques were shared with a NC grower audience through a 1-day “Midwest Mechanical Weed Control Field Day” held at the MSU Horticulture farm in Holt, MI in September 2017.
+In addition, results were presented through various grower conferences, field days, publications and farm visits (see outreach section).

 Objective 3.
-To disseminate information gathered in Objectives 1 and 2 to a broader grower audience, we produced three 20 minute videos highlighting our experiences with three different “in-row” tools: the finger weeder; torsion weeder and flextine cultivator.
-Video footage from Europe, on-farm testing, and the field day was integrated into these videos with assistance from a professional videographer and graduate student Benzle, who has a degree in video production.
-These videos are nearing completion, and will be posted on-line in May, 2018.
+To disseminate information gathered in Objectives 1 and 2 to a broader grower audience, we produced three 20 minute videos highlighting our experiences with three different "in-row" tools: the finger weeder; torsion weeder and flextine cultivator.
+Video footage from Europe, on-farm testing, and the field day was integrated into these videos with assistance from a professional videographer and graduate student Marisa Benzle, who has a degree in video production.

 Grower participants were unanimously enthusiastic about the information-gathering trip and have continued to build on the knowledge gained from the experience.
 Their opinions about specific tools are documented in our video series.
 In general, most growers were especially interested in the finger weeder and flextine weeders, with less success and interest in the torsion weeder.
 The consensus from both on-farm and research-farm trials was that the finger weeder and flextine weeders are versatile tools that work well on a wide range of transplanted and large-seeded direct-seeded crops.
 Although the torsion weeder can also work extremely well under the right conditions, it is more difficult to calibrate and integrate into diverse farming systems, and works well under a narrower set of soil and environmental conditions.
 Our work highlighted for growers the importance of field preparation, and integration of tools into a broader weed management system including both preventive approaches, and systematic strategies for maintaining a size difference between crops and weeds.
 We also learned that success with these tools depends critically on appropriate mounting systems, steering systems and calibration.
-Another important theme that emerged from our information-gathering and formal testing was the importance of combining tools with different modes of action.
-For example, all in-row tools performed best when combined with appropriate near-row tools (e.g. knives, cut-away disks or rolling cultivators) run in front of them.
-In some cases, we also found synergies when “stacking” several in-row tools (e.g. finger weeder + mini hilling disks).
+Another important theme that emerged from our information-gathering and formal testing was the potential importance of combining tools with different modes of action.
+For example, in-row tools often performed best when combined with appropriate near-row tools (e.g. knives, cut-away disks or rolling cultivators) run in front of them.
+In some cases, we also found synergies when "stacking" several in-row tools (e.g. finger weeder + mini hilling disks).
+For example, when tested in snap beans, the finger + flextine cultivator killed a larger fraction of weeds than either tool used alone (see figure below).

 Educational & Outreach Activities